 Folk magic spells are created from plant leaves and roots, stones, water and lots of different things.
 For example, stones being used for healing, cloths tied to sacred wells for healing, wool spun and tied to people to effect a change, young children passed through Holy stones, Holy stones used as ways of seeing the other world, writing phrases, Rowan wood crosses, and red thread etc. The list of these charms is endless.

 Scottish folk magic also has its base in ancestry.
 A lot of Scottish people know their ancestry really well.
 Some can even trace their ancestry back to the Tuatha De Dannan and the Milesians etc. Ancestors are the only “outside help” called upon by some folk practitioners and this is clearly demonstrated in the ways Scottish folk construct their ranns (meaning runes or charms).
 In the construction of the rann someone’s actions are always emulated.
 The phrase “as so and so healed this let me heal this” is very common and this structure is repeated in other ways.
 This is typical of Scottish Folk magic.
-Sometimes the “so and so” may be replaced with a figure linked to the thinking of the folk practitioner so here we get figures like Mary, St Michael or other named spirits popping up.
+Sometimes the “so and so” may be replaced with a figure linked to the thinking of the folk practitioner so here we get figures like Mary, St Michael or Thor other named spirits popping up.

 Folk practitioners, would mostly divine through augury, lots and/or omens to see what is affecting those who came to see them.
 For example, the presenting issue was of “hill, water or kirk”.
 The clients who came to see them might have been “elf-shot” or otherwise affected by the síth or the malificarum of Witchcraft.
 Witches, to the folks on pre modern Scotland and to folk practitioners, were evil and responsible for a lot of harm.
-Before the reformation and the witchcraft trails Witches were seen as monstrous things, but through the reformation folk practices like folk Catholicism came aligned with malificarum and, what I think, we get the conflation we have today.
+Before the reformation and the witchcraft trials Witches were seen as monstrous things, but through the reformation folk practices like folk Catholicism came aligned with malificarum and, what I think, we get the conflation we have today.
 If witches or the Síth had caused the malady, or the folk practitioner was unable to effect a cure, they might suggest they go and see the wise woman or man or the area priest and the folk practitioner would pass them on, one of the first referral systems.
 This is because not all folk practitioners have the ability to manage illnesses that have their roots in the “doings” of the otherworld and in the evil of witchcraft.
 They might also refer them to the town priest for similar issues if the problem was one of faith.

 In brief, a folk practitioner might hold one of these roles in their community and use folk magic ranns and spells to effect change for your community.
 You don’t necessarily need to see “spirits” or into the otherworld, divine, use herbs, “cross” over into the otherworld, have an attending familiar and the nine yards of things at all.
 We all have different gifts and abilities.
 Some though who make this a full-time career will be able to and these would be the gifted minority (and a rare minority at that) who would be termed, fear/bean feasa – wise man or woman.

 The only practitioners who have the ability to work with the sidhe and those inflicted by “elf-shot” were the wise men and women and fairy doctors and this was a profession they would undertake full-time but also along side their “day jobs” I guess.
 These people are few and far between and their gifts are given to them by their relationship with the good folk.
-The importance of the Equity consciousness cannot be understand.
+The importance of the reciprocity or you may have heard me call it Equity consciousness cannot be understand.
 The good folk can also take their gifts away easily, sometimes quite dramatically such as removing an eye etc. Normally this may happen if the wise man or woman charged for using their gifts or for displeasing the good folk in another way.
 These good folk and the associated tales of figures who helped the wise man or woman, I think, represent the archetypical familiar stereotype we hear so much about in witchcraft circles these days.
 But as you can see the relationship is very different when looked through the eyes of Scottish folk practice.
 In Scottish folk practice, the sith is the one in power and control and the work is done in relationship with them.
 In Ceremonial Magic and some forms of witchcraft, the Witch holds the yoke over the spirit.
 Also to be a ceremonial magician you also need a strong faith in the Christian gods, and again I think a form of spiritual violence when used to command and threaten spirits in the way it’s laid out.

 I hope that this short discussion has been helpful to define some of the differences between these ideas.
 It’s reassuring for me to see these approaches are being incorporated into contemporary life and practice.
 People are starting to once again re-explore their own roots and history.
 They are starting to become interested in exploring stereotypes of older times and reigniting relationships with the communities and the lands around them through foraging and herbalism.
 So who knows?
 It might mean that your local mechanic is a “car whisperer” and has an uncanny knack or “kenning” what is wrong with your car.
 Your Lollipop lady a gifted folk herbalist able to offer minor cures to those who pass her by , maybe your Local Policeman is divining the location of your stolen goods and people are putting up protective charms in their houses to protect themselves from threats both real and imagined from this world and the other.